![]() |

 Especially used by assembly programmers, as many assembly languages

-mnemonic.
+have a dec mnemonic.
 Antonym: inc. 2. n.
 Commonly

 used abbreviation for Digital Equipment Corporation, later